chemodun/X4-XMLDiffAndPatch/README.md

   -a, --append-to-log    (Default: false) Append logs to the existing log file.

+  --allow-doubles        (Default: false) Allow doubles in the diff XML.
+Useful for scripts patching.

   --help                 Display this help screen.

   --version              Display version information.